 - Include Filter Pattern - By default, we don't filter the requests included in the recording.
 However, by modifying the regular expressions in this field, you can change which requests your browser will include.
 Only requests which match the patterns will be included (i.e. you can ensure that you only include requests to one domain.)
 Check out Google's guide to creating these filter patterns.
 This field is very important as you probably don't want to record your Gmail, Facebook or even BlazeMeter traffic.
 If you forgot to set this field, DON'T WORRY.
 You'll be presented with the option to select which domains to include and to exclude before the test actually runs.

 - Disable Browser Cache - Setting this option will disable the browser cache during the recording.
 This option is very important as cached objects are not recorded.This option is checked by default.

-- Edit Settings Before Running - Setting this option will enable you to change the test settings before running.
-Through the BlazeMeter interface you can control properties like ramp up time, test duration, load distribution between engines and much more.
+- Update Settings Before Running Test - Setting this option will enable you to change the test settings before running.
+Through the BlazeMeter interface, you can control properties like ramp up time, test duration, load distribution between engines and much more.
 This option is checked by default.